 There is also a River City shuttle boat service to and from Central Pier next to Saphan Taksin Skytrain station.

 A chain of stores similar in style to the Central department stores, Robinson’s offers just about all you would want under one roof.
 Located at various places throughout Bangkok, often close to public transport (e.g. Robinson’s on Sukhumvit near Asok Skytrain).

 The heart of the central shopping area includes Siam Square, Siam Discovery Centre, Siam Centre and Siam Paragon.
 Not surprisingly the nearest Skytrain station is also called . . . you guessed it, Siam.

 This is a very classy shopping arcade home to just a handful of stores specialising in Thai silk, handicrafts, leather, gems and jewellery.
 Silom Village is also a great venue to eat Thai food and watch performances of classical Thai dancing and music.

 Location: 286 Silom, Soi 26

 Suvarnabhumi International Airport

 The reason why it is such a long walk to many of the departure gates at Bangkok airport is no accident.
-It was a deliberate (and much criticized) attempt to maximize the retail space.
+It was a deliberate (and much criticised) attempt to maximise the retail space.
 There are certainly plenty of shops here for those last minute purchases and souvenirs but in most instances you’ll invariably get a better deal buying elsewhere in Bangkok.

 Located all over Bangkok, you won’t need to find a tailor’s shop because they will find you.
 As a tourist in Bangkok (and elsewhere in Thailand) you will almost certainly at some stage walk past a tailor’s shop and usually there is somebody standing outside trying to get customers inside the shop.
 I can’t recommend any individual shop, but be wary of too-good-to-be-true deals.
 Remember, a high quality tailor doesn’t need to hassle customers in the street to get business.